awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 To store the output of your transcription job, select an Amazon S3 bucket that you've already created\.
 For more information on S3 buckets see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)

-You can see the minimum number of request parameters to enter in the sample JSON here:
+The following are the minimum number of request parameters to enter in the sample JSON\.

 ```
 {